MSc Medical Surgical Nursing: Career Path

 What are the career options for graduates of an MSc MSN program?

-Graduates of an MSc MSN program may have a variety of career options available to them, including a medical-surgical nurse, clinical nurse specialist, nurse practitioner, nursing manager, nursing educator, and research nurse.
+Graduates of an MSc MSN program may have various career options, including medical-surgical nurse, clinical nurse specialist, nurse practitioner, nursing manager, nursing educator, and research nurse.

 What are the challenges of working as a medical-surgical nurse?